Bounds on Lp errors in density ratio estimation via f-divergence loss functions: Preliminaries: Notation, Setup, and f -Divergence Loss Functions

-Herein, we introduce the $f$-divergence variational representation along with the corresponding loss functions used for DRE.
+Here, we introduce the $f$-divergence variational representation and the corresponding loss functions used for DRE.

-\begin{definition}[$f$-divergence] The $f$-divergence $D_{f}$ between two probability measures $P$ and $Q$ is induced by a convex function $f$ that satisfies $f(1) = 0$, which can be defined as $D_{f}(Q||P)=E_{P}[f(dQ/dP(\mathbf{x}))]$. \end{definition} Various divergences are specific instances derived by choosing an appropriate generator function $f$.
-For example, the function $f(u) = u \cdot \log u$ yields the Kullback--Leibler divergence.
+\begin{definition}[$f$-divergence] The $f$-divergence $D_{f}$ between two probability measures $P$ and $Q$ is defined using a convex function $f$ satisfying $f(1) = 0$.
+It is expressed as: $D_{f}(Q||P)=E_{P}[f(dQ/dP(\mathbf{x}))]$. \end{definition} Various divergences can be obtained as special cases by selecting an appropriate generator function $f$.
+For instance, choosing the function $f(u) = u \cdot \log u$ yields the Kullback--Leibler divergence.